top of page

 Oregon Senate Bill 762

 Senate Bill 762 is comprehensive legislation passed with bipartisan support that will provide more than $220 million to help Oregon modernize and improve wildfire preparedness through three key strategies: creating fire-adapted communities, developing safe and effective response, and increasing the resiliency of Oregon’s landscapes.
 The bill is the product of years of hard work by the Governor’s Wildfire Council, the Legislature, and state agencies.
-Click here for a summary of SB 762 sections
+Click here for a summary of SB 762 sections.
+Click on the links below for more information from participating agencies.

 Ready, Set, Go!
 Are YOU Wildfire Ready?